-We interview spy authors, intelligence experts and spy fans!
-Our goal is to encourage people to read new spy novels, revisit an old espionage classic and discuss them with our community of like minded spy fans.
+We interview spy authors, espionage historians and fans of spy books, spy movies and spy TV series!
+Our goal is to encourage readers to discover new spy novels, revisit an old espionage classic, and discuss them with our community of like-minded spy fans.

 Spybrary is hosted by Shane Whaley who decided to set up the podcast because few of his friends are interested in talking about the spy books and spy movies he loves (and hates!)

-“I am not a literary expert, I was not an A grade English student yet I loved to read from early age.
+“I am not a literary expert, I was not an A-grade English student yet I loved to read from an early age.
 I always had my nose in a book.
-Starting with Captain W.E.
-Johns’ Biggles, then to Leslie Charteris’s Saint and progressing to Ian Fleming and John Le Carre.” says Shane.
+Starting with Biggles, then to Leslie Charteris’s The Saint and progressing to Ian Fleming and John Le Carré.” says Shane.

-‘My friends are not really into the spy genre.
-After reading a spy book I always want to dig deeper, to find out more about the author, plot, characters, locations etc. More than anything though I wanted to chat with other spy book fans to hear what they thought.
+‘Most of my friends are not really interested in the spy genre.
+After reading a spy book I always want to dig deeper, to find out more about the author, plot, characters, locations, etc. More than anything though I wanted to chat with other spy book fans to hear what they thought.
 So the Spybrary Spy Podcast and community was born.”

-Spybrary Spy Podcast attracts over 1000 listeners a week and boasts a healthy community of spy fans and geeks over at the Spybrary Facebook Group.
+Spybrary Spy Podcast attracts over 1000’s of listeners a week and boasts a healthy community of spy fans and geeks over at the Spybrary Facebook Group.

-‘I think my first foray into spy books was Biggles and from there onto Leslie Charteris’s Saint‘.
-I was hooked on these books and luckily my school library back in Wales was stocked with Biggles (Capt W E Johns) and The Saint books.
-I believe there were almost 200 of these books published so I was spoiled for choice.
+‘I loved reading the adventures of Biggles and from there onto Leslie Charteris’s Saint‘.
+I was hooked on these books and luckily my school library was stocked with Biggles (Capt W E Johns) and The Saint books.
+I believe almost 200 of these books were published so I was spoiled for choice.

-Of course James Bond movies and the re-runs of the Saint (Roger Moore, Ian Oglivy and Simon Dutton) played a huge part of my childhood and I idolised Roger Moore and was terrified of Richard Kiel.
-Much of my childhood was all about spies to a point where I used to pull a Roger Moore eyebrow pose in school photos.
-That is why you will not see many photos of school age Shane at my Mothers house.’
+Of course, James Bond movies and the re-runs of The Saint (Roger Moore, Ian Ogilvy, and Simon Dutton) played a huge part in my childhood, and I idolized Roger Moore and was terrified of Richard Kiel.
+Much of my childhood was all about spies to the point where I used to pull a Roger Moore eyebrow pose in school photos.
+That is why you will not see many photos of school-age Shane at my mother’s house.’